 If you're simple linking to the local governments offer or you're just displaying policies.
 Please think about improving your site to be more inclusive.

-We recently found through data from The Ofsted Ready Website Checker that many, many (many!) schools are not compliant.
+We recently found through data from our School Website Requirements Checker that many, many (many!) schools are not compliant.
 The requirements for your website from DfE state that you must include specific information on how your school complies with, amongst others, Section 69(2) of the Children and Families Act 2014.